-United Sorority and Fraternity Council
+United Sorority and Fraternity Council (USFC)

-The recruitment process for our groups is decentralized, meaning that each chapter decides when they would like to induct new members.
-While most groups recruit in fall and spring, not all of our groups do.
+The recruitment process is decentralized, meaning that each chapter decides when they would like to welcome new members.
+While most groups recruit in fall and spring, not all groups do.
 You can meet our members throughout the campus, and each chapter generally has information tables during the first weeks of school, called recruitment or Rush Week.
 You can also look for the USFC table to find out information about all of our groups.
-Look for flyers and advertisements that invite interested students to information sessions and other activities.
-Annually we hold our Salsa Classic Sports Tournament in the Spring Semester.
+Interested in more information?
+Email us at firstname.lastname@example.org

-Fall 2012 — 2.79, Spring 2012 — 2.75, Fall 2011 — 2.70, Spring 2011 — 2.65,
+Fall 2013 — 2.80, Spring 2013 — 2.72, Fall 2012 — 2.79, Spring 2012 — 2.75,

-Service & Philanthropy:
+Service and Philanthropy:

-2011 — 5,332 service hours & $10,712 raised and
+2011 — 5,332 service hours & $10,712 raised,

 2010 — 4,651 service hours & $17,754 raised